haarvii/Prediction-Models-for-Analysis/README.md

-# Prediction-models-for-Analytic-Tool-
+# Prediction Models for Analysis

-Analytic tool is python based application which is made up of API with flask for creating prediction models like Linear regression,Log regression.
+This application is python based application which having Flask API for python.

-#Modal.py containes Three models for prediction
+This Flask API is used to communicate to the database from frontend.
+Basically this application is the backend to the any frontend service.

+# Modal.py

+This file contains these 2 models:
   1.Linear Regression
   2.Log Regression

-3.Xg boost

-#Server.py
+# Server.py

 This file contains the flask API for request and response.

+# data.json

+This file contains data for prediction based on that we will calculate 'y_pred'.